 1) Create a short “full-stack” bootcamp

-Learning & Development departments within more and more companies are partnering with IT to run front and back end developers through short, two-or-three week trainings where the participant learns and practices full-stack skills.
+Learning & development departments within more and more companies are partnering with software engineering departments to run front-end and back-end developers through short, two-or-three week trainings where the participant learns and practices full-stack skills.
 When developers from multiple departments or product lines participate, this approach works efficiently to homogenize full-stack skills across the organization.

 Since you’ll likely incorporate a fair amount of “live ammunition” in the way of real examples and code from your business, having your senior developers in the classroom to give color and context to the instruction will be highly valuable to the learners taking this information back into their daily work environments.

 2) Create a culture of learning and versatility from the get-go

 In today’s enterprise IT environment, there are too many things going on (from big data to security, cloud technologies to automated testing) for one person to be deeply experienced in every technology or practice.
 But organizations who strive to get ahead, like Moser Consulting of Indianapolis, take measures that emphasize the importance of versatility as a trait of IT employees.

 In December, Moser, a provider of IT consultation and big-data analytical services, announced its plan to add 116 technologists to its staff in the coming years.
 CEO Ty Moser stressed the significance of first finding technologists who are well-rounded, and then training them (often at a later time) to fill any skills gaps.